 Math Club fosters a student’s interest in mathematics through various activities and projects.
 At monthly meetings, students participate in activities, play games, compete, do projects, etc. Special events include a Pi Day Celebration and various seasonal activities relating to math.
 Each year at math club is unique!

 The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
 More than just an honor roll, NHS serves to recognize those students who have demonstrated excellence in the areas of scholarship, service, leadership, and character.
 These characteristics have been associated with membership in the organization since its beginning in 1921.

 Today, it is estimated that more than one million students participate in NHS activities.
 NHS chapters are found in all 50 states, the District of Columbia, Puerto Rico, many U.S. territories, and Canada.
 Chapter membership not only recognizes students for their accomplishments, but challenges them to develop further through active involvement in school activities and community service.

-The entire layout is done on site on our student computers, using Microsoft Word and Publisher.
-It is then transferred electronically to an outside printer to produce the 200-300 copies that will be sold.
-These copies are delivered to the 1st-period classrooms of subscribers and made available at school by student salespersons and by our dispenser in the auditorium lobby.
-The length of time from the first topic meeting, where reporters and photographers are given their assignments, until the newspaper is sold is about one month.
-This entire process will be repeated with about a two-week break for the staff between editions.
+The Rampage is compiled by students, on site, using Microsoft Word and Publisher.
+It consists of six sections (News, Features, Sports, Entertainment, Opinion/Humor, and Ramblings/Comics) each of which is edited by a separate department editor.
+These departments are then combined to form the newspaper under the Editor-in-Chief, Managing Editor and General Manager.
+Once completed, it is sent electronically to an outside printer to produce the 200-300 copies that will be sold.
+Each edition is made available at school by student salespersons and by dispensers located in the auditorium lobby.
+The lifecycle from the first topic meeting, where reporters and photographers are given their assignments, until publication is roughly one month.
+The staff has approximately two weeks off between each edition cycle.

 - Celebrating Traditions & Holidays